 Christianity and Islam have opposing beliefs.
 Jesus (Isa) is mentioned 25 times in the Qur’an, but the Jesus of the Qur’an bears no resemblance to the Jesus of the Bible.
 The Qur’an says Jesus was only a human prophet and was not killed; rather, Allah took him up to heaven (Surah 4:157-158).
 When Jesus returns, he will be a follower of Muhammad and will kill the Antichrist, break the cross and slay the pigs.
 Everyone who does not accept Islam will be slain (Hadith 656).
 After ruling on earth for about 40 years, Jesus will die.

 The Bible says Jesus is the eternal Word who was with God and who is God.
 The Word dwelt with man (John 1).
 The Bible says Jesus was crucified then resurrected and ascended into heaven – in front of eyewitnesses.
 When He returns, it will be to judge the world in true righteousness.

-Allah tells Muslims to kill anyone who is not a Muslim so that Muslims can go to heaven.
+Allah tells Muslims to kill anyone who rejects Islam, converts to Christianity, or becomes an atheist.
 Jesus tells Christians to love Muslims because He wants Muslims to join Christians in heaven.
 “You have heard that it was said, ‘Love your neighbour and hate your enemy.’
 But I tell you: Love your enemies and pray for those who persecute you” (Matthew 5:43-44).
 Christians bless those who curse them and do good to those who hate them.
 This is not the way of Islam.

 Christians should be very concerned about the spread of Islam in general and the impact of Sharia Law in particular.
 And we should always be alert to opportunities to witness to Muslims about the love of God through Christ Jesus.